1. Home

 • NoPadding: Requires input length to be an exact multiple of 8 bytes.

-Enter the plaintext you want to encrypt or the ciphertext you want to decrypt, select the cipher mode, padding scheme, and provide the secret key and IV (if required).
-The tool supports Base64 and Hex encoded output formats for interoperability with APIs and applications.
+Select the Encrypt or Decrypt tab, enter the text, choose your cipher mode, padding scheme, and provide the secret key and IV (if required).
+The DES encryption tool supports Base64 and Hex encoded output for interoperability with APIs and applications.

 Because 3DES is a symmetric encryption algorithm, the same secret key and IV must be used for both encryption and decryption.